AlessioBonaguro/dncs-lab/README.md

 In this script, after the apt get update, is turning on the ethernet peripheral enp0s8, and it's created a yaml file, which contains all configurations of the network.
 At the end of sript, this file is applyed through "netplan apply" command.
 Moreover, there is some control stamp made by "echo" command.
 The yaml file name, which is save in /etc/netplan folder, is "51-host-a-netConf".
 This because in this method the yaml custom configuration file is execute after the default configuration file, which start with 50.
-In this file I specify that the interface enp0s8 doesn't use dhcp service, the IP in this interface is 192.168.224.2, the netmask is 255.255.255.128 (/25), the gateway of network is 192.168.224.1 and the I specify the routing table.
+In this file I specify that the interface enp0s8 doesn't use dhcp service, the IP in this interface is 192.168.224.2, the netmask is 255.255.255.128 (/25), and the I specify the routing table.
 On the routing table I declare that all packets which interestig subnet 192.168.64.0/23, so the host-c subnet, are send to router-1 (192.168.224.1), and when are here they're manage by router-1 routing table.

 ### Host-b